1st in Scotland for social work in The Complete University Guide 2015.

 The first three semesters provide the foundation for the full-time professional course from Semester 4 onwards.
 The Sociology and Social Policy modules establish a social science knowledge base for later practice.
 The four required modules that introduce students to Social Work offer the opportunity to develop skills that will be of particular value when on practice learning.
 Service users, carers, social work practitioners and managers contribute to students’ learning.
 Students have a personal tutor from within the social work staff group.

 Teaching from Semester 4 onwards involves a high level of student participation; students are encouraged to engage with theory and research through the use of case studies and role plays, discussions and project group work.
-Students have a personal tutor who offers advice during University-based semesters and visits you on placement, strengthening the links between theory and practice.
+Students continue to have a personal tutor who offers advice during University-based semesters and visits you on placement, strengthening the links between theory and practice.

 Your learning is greatly assisted by the contribution (to teaching and practice learning) of staff from local voluntary and statutory agencies.
 You will also benefit from contributions by service users and carers and from the range of research and teaching interests within the School of Applied Social Science, in which Social Work is located.
-Particular strengths include community care, criminal justice, children and families, skills teaching, values and comparative approaches.
+Particular strengths include community care, criminal justice, children and families, skills teaching, values and social justice.